treeverse/lakeFS/design/open/lakefs-on-kv-testing-plan.md

 ## Open questions
 * What performance degradation is acceptable?
 (Can be 0)
 * How do we simulate KV Store failure?
 Do we need it at all?
+  * [per @N-o-Z] We can create a mock for either Store or StoreMessage to simulate failures.
+I would describe what kind of fault injection do we need to support to better understand the faults requirements
 * What is the expected downtime for migrate?